-This guidance note applies to:
+This guidance note applies to board members standing for election, including:

-- board members and employees of the over 100 major public entities and other statutory boards, committees, panels, etc. in the Department of Environment, Land, Water and Planning (DELWP) portfolio, including large (category 1 and 2) committees of management of Crown land reserves. - committee members of small (category 3) committees of management.
+- Board members of the over 100 major public entities and other statutory boards, committees, panels, etc. in the Department of Energy, Environment and Climate Action (DEECA) portfolio, including large (category 1 and 2) committees of management of Crown land reserves. - Committee members of small (category 3) committees of management.
 (There are usually no employees.)